nsayer/hydra/README.md

 ATMega chips are pretty cheap and programming one to do the job of reporting the frequency and duty cycle of a J1772 pilot signal is pretty simple.
 The schematic, Eagle BRD and DigiKey BOM files for my homebrew EV simulator are available for download from the link below, and boards can be had from OSHPark.
-You can either power the board with a 5V wall wart and use the OpenEVSE LCD backpack to display the frequency, duty cycle, and amp rating or you can connect up a 5V FTDI cable to the board (which will also power the circuit) and watch the results get printed out.
+The board is available as a backpack for an 80x36mm 2x16 character LCD module driven by an ATTiny84.

 HARDWARE
 --------